Lever Brothers: History

 Lever Brothers entered the United States market in 1895, with a small New York City sales office.
 In 1898, it bought a soap manufacturer in Cambridge, Massachusetts, the Curtis Davis Company, moved its U.S. headquarters to Cambridge and started production at a factory located at what is now Technology Square.
-By 1929, Lever Brothers employed 1,000 workers in Cambridge, and 1,400 nationwide, making it the third-largest soap manufacturer in the U.S.

 In 1925, Lever Brothers acquired Mac Fisheries, owner of T. Wall & Sons.